zerothi/sisl/docs/installation.rst

 Manual installation
 -------------------

-sisl may also be installed using the regular `setup.py` script.
+sisl may be installed using the regular `setup.py` script.
 To do this the following packages are required to be in `PYTHONPATH`:

 - `six`_